 - Mourn (recording #1), or Mourn (recording #2).

-I've been thinking about the sad events in Japan (the earthquake/tsunami of 2011), so I'm writing this song.
+This was my response to the sad events in Japan (the earthquake/tsunami of 2011).

 There's also a shorter version here, before I finished it off.